Restoration

 Placed lower in the collection strategy, water imagery can still soften patient-facing spaces and create a calmer first impression.

-Wellness Waters is more intimate, spa-oriented, and healthcare-friendly.
-Mountain Light is brighter, more expansive, and stronger for hospitality lobbies, lodge interiors, and executive statement walls.
+Wellness Waters is intimate and spa-oriented; Mountain Light is brighter, larger, and stronger for lodge or statement walls.

 The Wellness Waters collection can be reviewed through a simple workflow that helps translate calming water imagery into real residential rooms, hospitality suites, wellness spaces, and commercial interiors.